amazon-archives/sql-workbench/README.md

   Runs the plugin tests.

-## Contributing to Open Distro for Elasticsearch SQL Kibana
+## Contributing to Open Distro for Elasticsearch SQL Workbench

 - Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 - Since this is a Workbench, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [Workbenchs](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/sql-kibana-plugin/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/sql-workbench/issues).

 ## License